Non-Euclidean Erd\H{o}s-Anning Theorems: Riemannian manifolds

 As the next example shows, to obtain a generalization of the Erdos--Anning theorem to complete Riemannian manifolds, we will also need to assume bounded genus, and our bounds on numbers of points in integer distance sets will need to depend on the genus.

 \begin{example} For any $n$, one may form a complete Riemannian manifold from $n$ spheres, connected by cutting out disks from pairs of spheres, attaching a cylindrical tube between the boundaries of the two disks, and smoothing the parts of the surface where the disks meet the tubes.
-This construction may be performed abstractly as a topological space; it is not necessary to embed the spheres and tubes into three-dimensional space, allowing the lengths of the tubes to be adjusted.
-Let $S$ consist of one point per sphere, for spheres small enough that all distances within one sphere are less than $1/3$; then by adjusting the lengths of all the tubes, all distances between points of $S$ can be made equal to one.
-This construction produces arbitrarily large finite sets of points at unit distance from each other, with genus $O(n^2)$.
+This construction may be performed abstractly as a topological space; it is not necessary to embed the spheres and tubes into three-dimensional space.
+Let $S$ consist of one point per sphere, for spheres small enough that all distances within one sphere are less than~$\tfrac13$; then by adjusting the lengths of all the tubes, all distances between points of $S$ can be made equal to one.
+This construction produces arbitrarily large finite sets of points at unit distance from each other, with genus~$O(n^2)$.
 Because they all have the same distance, no three of these points belong to a shortest curve.

-The connected sum of an infinite sequence of examples of this type for $n=4,5,6,\dots$, obtained by using tubes to connect the example for each $n$ to the examples for $n-1$ and $n+1$, forms a single complete Riemannian manifold of infinite genus in which one can find arbitrarily large (but nevertheless finite) sets of points that are all at unit distance from each other.
+The connected sum of an infinite sequence of examples of this type for $n=4,5,6,\dots$, using tubes to connect the example for each $n$ to the examples for $n-1$ and $n+1$, forms a single complete Riemannian manifold of infinite genus in which one can find arbitrarily large (but nevertheless finite) sets of points that are all at unit distance from each other.